 Occasionally I will write up a restaurant on the site.
 These are not traditional restaurant reviews; I don’t visit three times, I don’t take notes, I don’t go in disguises, and I’m not qualified to critique certain cuisines and wine lists.
 I write about food and travel but am not a restaurant critic.

+I consider the site a “guide” rather than critiques, as I want to point visitors to places where I think they’d enjoy visiting.
 When I write up a restaurant it’s because I think it’s a place of interest to readers, whether you live here or not.
 Dining out anywhere can be a variable experience, depending on the guests, the staff, and other factors, and even the most reliable restaurant can have an off-night, so readers may have a different experience than I do.

 The blog reflects snippets of my life in Paris and elsewhere, and while I do keep the My Paris page fairly up-to-date (which lists restaurants), individual blog posts go back many years (5+).
 During that time, restaurants can change.